markdjames/CollisionDetection-jQuery/README.md

 -------------------------

 All you need to do is make sure you have included jQuery and jQuery UI in to your page then include collision.jquery.js afterwards.
-Now all you need to do to make a collision detection pairing is initialize the function as shown in the preview!
+Now all you need to do to make a collision detection pairing is initialize the function as shown in the example.